Dev (singer): Career

-2009–10: Career beginning
+2009–10: Career beginnings

 In 2009, Dev made a cover of Amy Winehouse's "Back to Black", and, after a friend posted the song on MySpace along with an original song about an ex-boyfriend, the production team the Cataracs contacted Dev.
 To Fashion Indie Magazine, she said, "I decided to put up this song on MySpace. [...] it was basically a "diss track" and I didn't expect anything out of it.
 It was just to make me feel good like how music usually do but Niles [of the Cataracs] came across to my page and was really into my voice and they kind of got me into singing and opened up my eyes to business opportunities".
-She dropped out of college in her first year to pursue her singing career and was then signed by the Los Angeles-based record label and management team, Indie-Pop, who also discovered the Cataracs.
+She dropped out of college in her first year to pursue her singing career and was then signed by Los Angeles-based record label and management team, Indie-Pop, who also discovered the Cataracs.
 Six months later, Dev and the Cataracs' song "2Nite" began to gain exposure on the radio, the music video channel MTVU and the Billboard Hot Dance Airplay chart.
 In 2009, Dev moved to Los Angeles to produce music with the Cataracs and work directly with Indie-Pop.